-An adjustable rate mortgage (ARM) from CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, may help you save money on your loan, especially if you’ll be living in the home for only a few years.
+An adjustable rate mortgage (ARM) from CrossCountry Mortgage, Inc. may help you save money on your loan, especially if you’ll be living in the home for only a few years.

 Several types of ARMs are available — the most common being 3/1, 5/1, 7/1 and 10/1 ARMs.
 With an ARM, the first number represents the period during which your interest rate will be fixed.
 The second number represents how often your interest rate can change after the fixed period expires.
 So, in a 30-year 5/1 ARM, your interest rate would be the same for the first five years of your loan.
 After those five years, your interest rate can increase or decrease each year for the remaining 25 years of the mortgage.